hyperstack-org/hyperstack/install/readme.md

 #### - Yarn ([Install Instructions](https://yarnpkg.com/en/docs/install))
 #### - NodeJS: ([Install Instructions](https://nodejs.org))

-## Createing a new app with a Rails template
+## Creating a new app with a Rails template

 This template will create a new app with Webpacker, Hyperstack and Postgres and will deploy to Heroku